-Some users may encounter the NVIDIA Installer cannot continue issue with NVIDIA graphics drivers while they are carrying out a fresh install of Windows 10.
+Some users may encounter the NVIDIA Installer cannot continue or failed issue with NVIDIA graphics drivers while they are carrying out a fresh install of Windows 10.
 In today’s post, we will identify the cause of this error and then provide the possible remediation to the issue as well.

 NVIDIA Installer cannot continue